In the Last Stride: Production

 It was made by Double A Productions, which had been formed under the management of W.S.
 Jerdan, formerly a supplier of distributors and photographic equipment.
 The syndicate also included Rock Phillips and boxer Dave Smith.
 Smith was invited to play the lead.
 "Let's hope the enterprise meets with the success it deserves", wrote the Motion Picture News.

 The movie was shot in Sydney in 1915.
 One scene was shot on Mosman Oval featuring rugby league stars Dan Frawley, Bob Tidyman and Harold Horder.
+Filming took place around Middle Harbour and between and outside Sydney heads.

 Dave Smith later wrote some reminisces of filming, in particular fight scenes with fellow boxer Les O'Donnell:

 The ring and stadium were built for the [fight] scene on the flat roof of a city building and the lads from the sporting clubs made the fans.
 We boxed three terrific rounds with no beg pardons, and the K.O. a left to the body and right to the chin, made a wonderful finale.
 Les and I entered into the spirit of tho story and that fight scene was really wonderful.
 One of my masseurs, Dunstan Webb, who played a big part in the film, For the Term of His Natural Life (1927) also played with us.
 One scene was on a launch up in Middle Harbor, and Webb in a melee, was to be shot and then fall back into the water.
 We ran through the stuff all but the falling in, before the take, and when the director was satisfied the operator started to film.
 We floated through our parts and Webb was shot, but when falling back into the water, thought of the grey nurses and tiger sharks lurking below arid turned finishing his fall with a neat header into the water.